Calibrating the Force Measuring System

 Calibration of a measuring system prior to any measurement is essential.
 It’s also part of ongoing maintenance over its useful lifespan.

 The calibration process results in a calibration curve showing the relationship between the input signal and the response of the system.
 Information derived from the calibration curve includes system sensitivity, linearity and hysteresis.
+The final goal of calibrating the force measuring system is to ensure all its components work in tandem to produce a reliable measurement within acceptable tolerances.
+If a system will not calibrate to within these tolerances, Tacuna Systems recommends starting with the troubleshooting procedures outlined in How to Test for Faults in Load Cells.

 For best results, Tacuna Systems recommends the purchase of professional calibration services with the purchase of every load cell.